FeroxFoxxo/MQReawakened/SETUP.md

 ## Troubleshooting

-- Missing client zip or DLLs
+- Missing 2014 client or DLLs
-  - Ensure a client `.zip` is present under `./Game/archives/Client/` and contains a `game/…/Managed/` folder with DLLs like `UnityEngine.dll` and `Assembly-CSharp.dll`.
+  - Ensure a client archive (.zip or .7z) is present under `./Build/Archives/Client/` and contains a `game/…/Managed/` folder with DLLs like `UnityEngine.dll` and `Assembly-CSharp.dll`.
+  - The 2014 client is **required** for server compilation regardless of which version you want to host.
+- Missing override client for hosting
+  - If you want to use an alternative client for hosting, ensure it's present under `./Build/Archives/ClientOverride/`.
+  - If no override client is found, the system will automatically use the 2014 client for hosting.
-- Caches didn’t extract
+- Caches didn't extract
-  - Put `UniqueBundles.7z` under `./Game/archives/Caches/` and restart.
+  - Put `UniqueBundles.7z` under `./Build/Archives/Caches/` and restart.
 If memory‑constrained, set `SEVEN_Z_THREADS=1`.
 - Need a clean rebuild
   - Set `FORCE_REBUILD=1` in `.env` and start again.
 - Server restarting in Docker